HomeStock MarketHow to analyze the fundamentals of the company?

-It is very important for the investor to know all this details before investing in any company.
+The investor needs to know all these details before investing in any company.
 Investment without knowledge is very risky.

 You should know and understand the business of the company.
-What is core product of the company or what type of service are provided by the company.
-How is the management of the company, Who are the customer of the company ?
-How is the current demand for their products and how the demand will be in future like in next 3 to 5 years and so?
-If possible take help of professional for this.
+What are the core products of the company or what type of services are provided by the company?
+How is the management of the company, Who are the customers of the company?
+What is the current demand for their products and how the demand will be in the future like in the next 3 to 5 years?
+If possible take the help of a professional for this.

-This is most important point one should consider before investing in any company.
-One should analyze at least 3 year earning to know if the company is posted profit or loss.
-Ultimately as a investor one should know that how much money company is making and how much it is going to make in the future.
+This is the most important point one should consider before investing in any company.
+One should analyze at least 3 years of earnings to know if the company is posting profit or loss.
+Ultimately as an investor, one should know how much money the company is making and how much it is going to make in the future.

 To find the earning status ratios used are